RIGd UltraSwing Tire Carrier with UltraPlate and Table – Review

 Reverse camera options:

-RIGd comes equipped with two holes in their swing out.
+RIGd comes equipped with two holes in its swing-out.
 All you need to do is mount up your License Plate using the factory hardware and call it a day.

 The UltraSwing is not technically rated but after speaking with Luke, the owner, they are confident it would compete with other tire carriers 7500lb/750lb tongue rating.